shrukumar/DS4420-Final-Project/README.md

 ## DS4420 Machine Learning and Data Mining 2 Final Project by Shrutika Kumar, Gabrielle Bambalan, and Jackson Goodman
-#### Status: In Progress
+#### Status: In Progress - Machine Learning to Optimize Marathon Training

 This project aims to incorporate 3 different predictive models to analyze runner data.
-1) Time-series/ARIMA to predict running logistics like distance and duration
+1) Time-series/ARIMA to predict running distance, duration, and other numeric statistics
-2) User-User Collaborative Filtering to find most similar runners and form running-buddy recommendations
+2) User-User Collaborative Filtering to find the most similar runners and form running-buddy recommendations based on geography, characteristics, and running statistics
-3) Bayesian Modeling to predict marathon finish times
+3) Bayesian Modeling to predict marathon finish times, modeling on daily, monthly, or weekly data

 ### Data:
 Data sourced from a [Kaggle Dataset on Long Distance Running](https://www.kaggle.com/datasets/mexwell/long-distance-running-dataset?select=run_ww_2019_m.csv).
-Files are within the data folder.
+Files are within the data folder (very large).

 ### How to Run: